inspyration/xbus.broker/doc/source/semantics.rst

-The contract between a worker and the :ref:`xbus backend <backend>` is that the bus will send all items of an event down to a worker and that the worker must send back some item (modified or not)
+The contract between a worker and the :ref:`xbus backend <backend>` is that the bus will send all items of an event down to a worker and that the worker must send back a list of items.

 .. _consumer: